Abithasree10/c-calculator/README.md

 Download or clone this repository. compile c-calculator.
 Run the program.
-Enter numbers and choose an operatoion.
+Enter numbers and choose an operation.